 With the ever growing interest outside its natural habitat and high quality research, Yak wool is slowly but surely being recognised for its unmatched warmth and performance.
 In recent times, high performance athletic, adventure & outdoor clothing companies have also started incorporating YAK wool into their manufacturing process.

-During our research on YAK wool scarves & blankets, we ended up questioning the authenticity of the majority of products found online and probably more than 90% are not genuine.
+During our research, we ended up questioning the authenticity of the majority of products found online and probably more than 90% are not genuine.

 Above all, Yak wool products can be found in two forms: